codevogel/Tycoon-Game/README.md

 # Tycoon-Game
-A Tycoon game for Trive Studio.
+A Tycoon game for Trive Studio ( https://trivetechnology.com/ ).